jcaillon/valet/tests.d/1001-main-functions/results.approved.md

 option1=""
 thisIsOption2="${VALET_THIS_IS_OPTION2:-}"
 help=""
-parsingErrors="Unknown option ⌜-this⌝ (did you mean ⌜--this-is-option2⌝?)." firstArg="arg"
+parsingErrors="Unknown option ⌜-this⌝ (did you mean ⌜--this-is-option2⌝?).
-more=(
+Use ⌜valet self mock2 --help⌝ to get help." firstArg="arg" more=(
 "more1"